Stade de Reims: History

 Stade de Reims was founded in 1910 under the name Société Sportive du Parc Pommery under the guidance of Marquis Melchior de Polignac, a Frenchman who later went on to serve on the International Olympic Committee.
 The club adopted its current name on 18 June 1931.

 Despite the country adopting professional football in 1932, Reims remained an amateur club until 1935 after the club won the Championnat de France amateur under the leadership of Scotsman Billy Aitken.
 The club reached Division 1 for the first time in the 1945–46 season, the first championship following the conclusion of World War II.
 During the same year, the club promoted defender Robert Jonquet to the senior team and signed Roger Marche from Olympique de Charleville.
 Together, the two went on to become, arguably, the club's most famous players in its history.

 Reims won its first Division 1 championship in 1949.
-Led by a talented backline of Marche, Jonquet, and Armand Penverne, as well as midfielders Albert Batteux and Michel Leblond, and an under-rated striker trio of Pierre Flamion, Pierre Sinibaldi, and Pierre Bini, Reims won the league by a single point over Lille.
+Led by a talented backline of Marche, Jonquet, and Armand Penverne, as well as midfielders Albert Batteux and Michel Leblond, and an underrated striker trio of Pierre Flamion, Pierre Sinibaldi, and Pierre Bini, Reims won the league by a single point over Lille.
 The following season, the club won the Coupe de France defeating Racing Paris 2–1 in the final.

 After the season, manager Henri Roessler departed the club and longtime player Batteux took the reins.
 The team's subsequent rise in the sport led to the signings of Raymond Kopa and Raoul Giraudo.
 In 1953, Reims won its second league title winning the league by four points.
-That same year, the club won the Latin Cup becoming the first French football club to attained the honour.
+That same year, the club won the Latin Cup becoming the first French football club to attain the honour.
 The victory was cited as a coup for France after the country finished three straight years as runners-up in the competition.
 After the 1954 season, Marche left to play for the Racing team in Paris.
 In 1955, Reims won its third title in six seasons.
 The championship led to the club's qualification for the newly created European Cup.